stefanfrancis93/iconscout-assignment/README.md

 - [x] Integrated IconScout API v3 for search and asset details
 - [x] Infinite loading for Lottie Animations tab
 - [x] Two search pages: Lottie player and Dotlottie player
-- [x] SSR enabled for SEO and performance
+- [x] SSR enabled for SEO and performance.
+The page is [listed in the first page](files/google-results.png) for the search query "iconscout avatar".
 - [x] Header included
 - [x] Responsive and accessible design